Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems: Introduction

-In this paper, we analyze multi-timescales algorithms that have been introduced and studied numerically in~\cite{Andrea20,Andrea22} for mean field games, mean field control problems and mixed mean field control games.
+In this paper, we analyze multi-timescales algorithms that have been introduced and studied numerically in~\cite{Andrea20} for mean field games and mean field control problems.
 As in these references, the problems are studied in the context of finite state and action spaces, and in infinite time horizon.
 The key technical ingredient is the theory of stochastic approximation, see~\cite{Borkar97}, and in particular results pertaining to multiple timescales.
 Algorithms used in model-free RL are typically asynchronous and based on samples.
 To simplify the presentation, we start by analyzing the convergence of an idealized algorithm which uses synchronous and expectation-based updates.
 We then consider a version where the expected-based updates are replaced by sample-based updates.
 Last, we study a realistic algorithm, with asynchronous, sample-based updates.
 Intuitively, each of these two steps corresponds to incorporating one approximation: when the number of samples is large enough, sample-based updates mimic expectation-based updates, and when every state-action pair is visited frequently enough in an asynchronous method, the algorithm's behavior is close to its synchronous counterparts.
+Our proof of convergence reveals that in the case of MFC, one needs to update multiple population distributions, one for each (state, action) point.
+For clarity, we write two separate algorithms, one for MFG and one for MFC, and we provide a proof of convergence for each.